xtaran/dist-detect/PITCHME.md

     * Maybe include a data set for less often changing and harder to get fingerprints (e.g. RHEL)

+* Distinguish between repos where SSH signatures changes often (Debian, Ubuntu) and those where it changes seldom (RHEL, CentOS, macOS, Debian/Ubuntu historical archives).

+* Make output more readable.

 * Add out-of-the-box support for more Debian derivatives → https://wiki.debian.org/Derivatives/Census

     * Supported ones like Trisquel, Linux Mint, Kali Linux.
     * Live-CDs like Tails, Grml and Knoppix
     * Discontinued ones (you also want to detect them) like Tanglu

+* Debian Jessie is currently available on the normal mirrors (x86 + ARM only) as well as in the historical archive (all architectures).
+Handle that case better.

 ---